To help you provide the right level of LISA platform access to your entire team, there are 5 different user roles from which you can choose.

 - Send surveys, review requests, or messages

 Taking certain actions in the LISA platform will require a user to be a Representative.
-For example, you can only assign appointments to users who are Representatives.
-(More detail coming soon!)
+For example, you can only set appointments with users who are Representatives.

 Additional Info When Adding a Representative